 Booking in a wedding photographer

 It’s unlikely you’ve ever had to book these things before – that’s the hard bit about wedding planning.
 You only do it once!

 We all know that your wedding day is a one-time thing.
 If someone stuffs up, they can’t offer to redo it, get it there the next day or offer a credit.
 You need to be absolutely sure that the wedding vendors you select are trustworthy, credible and dependable.

-That’s where the Wedding Planning Kickstart Program comes in handy.
+That’s where the Wedding Vendor Worksheets come in handy.